 And a good carpet needs a good underlayment.
 Have you ever walked on a carpet laid directly on a concrete or wood subfloor?
 Probably not.
 Because it’s not very comfortable.
 Which means you need to lay an underlayment down too, and you need to know which one to use in the first place.
 Don’t know what a subfloor or an underlayment is?
 Click that link to find out.

 Anyway, want our advice?
 Just have a professional do it for you.
 DIY carpet installation is almost never worth the trouble.
 And yes: carpet is probably going to be more of a hassle to install than it would be to install some other flooring options due to the necessity of having a skilled professional, but trust us—it’s worth it.
 Find a flooring store near you to feel out your options.

 That said, if you’re intent on doing the job yourself (or if you just want to do it quickly and cheaply), think about investing in some peel-and-stick carpet tiles.
 You can buy them at Home Depot, Lowe’s, even online—and they’re a cinch to put down.
 Just peel and stick, like the name implies.

 Laminate, on the other hand, is much easier to install.
-It’s a click-together floor, meaning it’s composed of interlocking planks that don’t require any nails or glue to install.
+It’s usually sold as click-together flooring, meaning it’s composed of interlocking planks that don’t require any nails or glue to install.
 This also makes it a “floating floor”—meaning it can be put in directly on top of existing surfaces (again, because there are no glue or nails necessary).
 The pressure of the interlocking planks keeps it in place.

 Of course, you can also install underlayments below laminate if you’re so inclined.
 Certain laminate products even require it, whereas some types of laminate already come with an underlayment layer below the base.
 It all depends on the product you purchase!
 But in most cases, an underlayment will address the traditional disadvantages of floating floors—creaking, underfoot feel, etc.